 How do you promote hiring?

 You can use a range of recruitment techniques, for instance going to career fairs, posting jobs online, and getting referrals.
-Also, be sure to use software applications, such as Hunter and Anthology.
+Also, be sure to use software applications such as Hunter.

 What are sourcing tools?

 Sourcing tools are software applications that search through profiles, resumes or other data about candidates.
 This helps hiring managers and recruiters find potential employees proactively.
 Examples of sourcing tools include Hunter and Avature.

 - Use software applications.

 - Don’t spend more than a quarter of your recruiting efforts on job postings.

 - Don't be too reliant on traditional Boolean direct sourcing.